 While the focus in the book is heaving on general and cognitive psychology, the book is written for the reader who is a novice in the area, and stays quite practical, without getting in the vague theoretical areas.

 The book provides scores of examples of how people relate to an interface, and how to design accordingly.
 One of many fascinating examples is when the author details the notion of attentional blink.
-After we see or hear something, either in real-life or on a monitor, for a very brief amount of time following the recognition, between
+After we see or hear something, either in real-life or on a monitor, for a very brief amount of time following the recognition, between .15 and .45 of a second; we are nearly deaf and blind to other visual stimuli, even though our eyes and ears stay functional.
+Researchers call this attentional blink and it is thought to be caused by the brain's perceptual and attentional mechanism being briefly fully occupied with processing the first recognition.

 What this means for a UI designer is that attentional blink can cause the user to miss information or events if things appear in rapid succession.
 The book then goes on to describe techniques in which to create an effective UI to deal with the effects of attentional blink.
 And he does this for scores of other similar issues.